 In addition, nine semester credit hours of electives must be completed in physics, mathematics, or an allied field.
 These must be chosen in consultation with one's adviser.
 For example, an advanced course in the Mathematics Department along with Solid State I and II in the Physics Department might be reasonable choices for someone interested in a materials specialization.
 For others, one or more courses from the Electrical Engineering Department might be preferable.
 The remaining six semester hours must be thesis research credits designated as PHYS 5000.

-The Professional Master of Science (M.S.) in Physics
+The Non-Thesis Master of Science (M.S.) in Physics

-The Professional M.S. requires completion of the five courses listed above.
-In addition, fourteen elective graduate credit hours are required in Physics or a related field.
-However, the Thesis is replaced by a 2-credit hour report and a 1-credit hour Professional Development Seminar.
+The Non-Thesis M.S. requires completion of the five courses listed above.
+In addition, fifteen elective graduate credit hours are required in Physics or a related field.
+However, the Thesis is replaced by a 2-credit hour report.